Welcome to Part Ten in the series of Practical Tools for Improving Your Mental and Emotional Well-Being.

 Knowing that most people operate from cognition biases (CB) and cognitive dissonance (CD) will help you understand and accept others more readily – unconditional acceptance of others.
 Most people don’t know what they don’t know.
 Accept that in them.

 Now that you are aware of this concept, you can choose to reflect on your own CB and CD and recognize which are helpful and which are obstacles to your mental and emotional well-being.

 Reflect on some of your strong beliefs and how they may influence your day-to-day decisions and behaviors.
-Think of them in terms of Cognition Bias and Cognitive Dissonance.
+Think of them in terms of CB and CD.

 Become curious about yourself and others.
 Why does someone have a particular belief?
 Why do I?
 What was their upbringing like?
 What were my influences?

 Reflect on an event (or two or three) in your past where you were not at your best.
-With an objective view, look back at that ‘you’ and think about why you behaved the way you did, and why you would prefer to not react in the same way today (what you have learned about yourself?).
+With an objective view, look back on that version of you, and think about why you behaved the way you did, and why you would prefer to not react in the same way today (what you have learned about yourself?).